I Feel Love: Recording

 The lyrics were written by Bellotte.
 Summer recorded her vocal in one take.
 In contrast to the deeper chest voice of most disco vocals, Summer sang in head voice.

 Composition

+"I Feel Love" was the first song to combine repetitive synthesizer loops with a continuous four-on-the-floor bass drum and an off-beat hi-hat, which became a main feature of techno and house music ten years later.